jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 On the left side, Raw data originates from Change Data Capture of a transactional database or from event-driven microservices utilizing the [transactional outbox pattern](https://jbcodeforce.github.io/eda-studies/patterns/#transactional-outbox).
 Given the volume of data injected into these raw topics and the need to retain historical data for extended periods, these topics should be rarely re-created.

-*To simplify the diagram above the sink Kafka connectors to the object storage buckets and Iceberg or Delta Lake format are not presented, but it is assumed that those connectors support upsert semantic.*
+*To simplify the diagram above the sink Kafka connectors to the object storage buckets with Iceberg or Delta Lake format are not presented, but it is assumed that those connectors support upsert semantic.*

 On right side, Iceberg or Delta Lake tables, stored in Apache Parquet format, are directly queried by the query engine.
-Each pipeline writes records in table format to object storage, such as an S3 bucket, with data partitioned within folders.

 ### Git flow process

-As Flink SQLs are managed in a git repository, the process starts by the identification of the files modified from a certain time on a given branch.
+As Flink SQLs are managed in a git repository, the process starts by identifying the files modified from a certain time, on a given branch.

-As an example, the code release goal is to modify only the purple statements and redeploy them as part of a blue-green deployment.
+As an example, the code release goal is to modify only the green statements and redeploy them as part of a blue-green deployment.

 The general strategy for query evolution involves replacing the existing statement and its corresponding tables with a new statement and new tables.
-A straightforward approach is to use a release branch for a short time period, modify the purple Flink statements, and then deploy those statements to the development, staging environments.
+A straightforward approach is to use a release branch, for a short time period, modify the Flink statements, and then deploy those statements to the staging environments.
 Once validated, these statements can be merged into the `main` branch where production deploymment may be done.

 The gitflow process may look like:

 * **main branch**: This branch always reflects the production-ready, stable code.
 Only thoroughly tested and finalized code is merged into `main`.
 Commits are tagged in `main` with version numbers for easy tracking of releases.
-* **develop branch**: This branch serves as the integration point for all new features and ongoing development. **Feature branches** are created from the `develop` branch and merged back into it after completion and PR review.
+* **develop branch**: This branch serves as the integration point for all new features and ongoing development. * **Feature branches** are created from the `develop` branch and merged back into it after completion and PR review.
 * Creating a **Release Branch**: When a set of features in develop is deemed ready for release, a new release branch is created from `develop`.
-This branch allows for final testing, bug fixes, and release-specific tasks without interrupting the ongoing development work in develop.
+This branch allows for final testing, bug fixes, and release-specific tasks without interrupting the ongoing development work in `develop`.
 * **Finalizing the Release**: Only bug fixes and necessary adjustments are made on the `release` branch.
 New feature development is strictly avoided.
 * **Merging and Tagging**: Once the release branch is stable and ready for production deployment, it's merged into two places: